Health, Counseling, Wellbeing, and Safety

 Confidentiality for Health Services

 The Student Health Service physician–patient relationship is a confidential one.
 Medical records will be released only on receipt of written authorization from the student or as required by law or when the patient poses a significant risk to herself or himself or another person.
-Physicians with Student Health Services are considered confidential employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with a physician, the student's information is confidential and will not be released without their expressed written consent.
-The only exception to this is for students under the age of 18, whose information can be shared with their parents or guardians in certain circumstances.
+Physicians with Student Health Services are considered confidential employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with a physician, the student's information is confidential and will not be released without the student's written consent.
+The only exception is for students under the age of 18.

 Health Insurance

-Students are required to either enroll in the Rice student health insurance plan administered by Aetna Student Health, or complete an online required waiver application demonstrating comparable insurance coverage.
-Every eligible student will have the insurance premium fee placed on their account until they have actively enrolled in insurance coverage or submitted a waiver.
-The student's tuition bill will be updated based on successful completion of enrollment or their demonstration of comparable insurance coverage is approved.
-Insurance and waiver information, as well as specific dates for enrolling, frequently asked questions, and more can be found on the Rice Student Insurance website: https://studenthealthinsurance.rice.edu.
+Students are required to either enroll in the Rice student health insurance plan administered by Aetna Student Health, or complete an online waiver application demonstrating comparable insurance coverage.
+Every eligible student will have the insurance premium fee placed on their student account until they have actively enrolled in insurance coverage or submitted a waiver.
+The student's tuition bill will be updated based on successful completion of enrollment or an approved waiver application.
+Insurance and waiver information, as well as specific dates for enrolling, frequently asked questions, and more can be found on the Rice Student Health Insurance website.

-The fall student insurance open enrollment period will begin on July 1, 2023, and end on August 31, 2023.
-The spring student insurance open enrollment period will begin on December 1, 2023, and end on January 15, 2024.
-Please note that students have until August 31, 2023, (Fall) or January 15, 2024, (Spring) to remove the student insurance charge by submitting a successful waiver application.
+The fall student insurance open enrollment period will begin on July 1, 2024, and end on August 31, 2024.
+The spring student insurance open enrollment period will begin on December 1, 2024, and end on January 15, 2025.
+Please note that students have until August 31, 2024, (Fall) or January 15, 2025, (Spring) to remove the student insurance charge by submitting a successful waiver application.
 All students who have not taken action to enroll in or waive coverage by the open enrollment deadlines will be automatically enrolled in the student insurance annual plan.
 The premium amount will not be prorated.
 Once enrolled in coverage, students are unable to cancel coverage for any reason.
-Please note the automatic enrollment process does require additional processing time.
+Please note the automatic enrollment process starts after open enrollment closes and does require additional processing time.
 You may have to pay out of pocket for medical services until your enrollment has been processed.
 Once processed, you will be able to file a claim for reimbursement.
-To avoid this inconvenience, please submit your enrollment application online as early as possible.
+To avoid this inconvenience, please submit your enrollment application as early as possible.

 Wellbeing and Counseling Center Services